 For patients with more complex issues related to malocclusion, Valley Dental Health can offer a variety of treatment options, including bite correction therapy.

 This may involve using one or more restorative or cosmetic dental procedures to realign the teeth and ensure they come into contact correctly.
 Dr. Rafat or Dr. Izadi may suggest a dental crown, bonding, or the use of orthodontics to accomplish this goal and restore oral health.

 A TMJ mouthguard is a removable oral appliance that helps to keep the teeth and jaw in the proper position.
-Usually worn during sleep, this oral appliance may also prevent teeth grinding or clenching which can lead to tooth wear and contribute to tooth decay and gum disease.
+Usually worn during sleep, this oral appliance may also prevent teeth grinding or clenching.
+These can lead to tooth wear and contribute to tooth decay and gum disease.

 TMJ treatment through splints, mouth guards, and night guards can help to alleviate the most common symptoms of TMJ dysfunction and prevent damage to the teeth and gums.